 A study of Holmesian keepsakes

 I admittedly got a little lazy here, featuring a past library display rather than taking a current shelfie.
 This was a shared collection with a friend who owns even more Sherlockian tchotkes.
 All but two of the books are mine, mostly gifted by a reference librarian.
-Of the rest, I can claim only the smallest ‘Sleuth’ Toby jug and one of the printed tile boxes.
+Of the rest, I can claim only the smallest ‘Sleuth’ Toby jug, the Detective Snoopy Hallmark ornament, the boardgame and one of the printed tile boxes.

 ISO: I’m old school about my Sherlock fandom but I would love that 221B illuminated house too.